Fees & FAQ

 -

-I do not provide co-parenting therapy or divorce counseling.
-If a couple decides to move forward with separation or divorce, I am happy to provide referrals to therapists who specialize in that work.
+I do not provide co-parenting therapy.
+If a couple decides to move forward with separation or divorce, I am happy to provide referrals.

 Good Faith Estimate